girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS Positioning/CSS_Positioning.md

 3. A DIV always comes first:-

-    So, what I mean to say is that when your code is covered by a div then first that div comes and then the content inside it for example:-
+    It mean to say is that when your code is covered by a div then first that div comes and then the content inside it for example:-

 ```html
 <div class = 'a'>